Permission of Instructor

 Approval to Increase the Maximum Number of Credits

-- JD students who want to register for more than 15 credits must obtain the approval of the Office of Academic Services; use the Permission to Increase/Decrease Credit Load form.
+JD students who want to register for more than 15 credits must obtain the approval of the Office of Academic Services; use the Permission to Increase/Decrease Credit Load form found on this website.
 The bidding cycle will assign courses to a maximum of 15 credits only.
 During add/drop, COURSES will not allow you to exceed 15 credits without a waiver.
 After the bidding results are available, students can submit a request to increase their credit load.
 With good reason and a strong academic record, students may petition to take 16 credits.
-Students registering for a 3 or 4 credit language course may take up to 18 credits with permission.
+Students registering for a 3 or 4 credit language course may take up to 19 credits with permission.

 Your registration will be delayed until you receive approval.
 A delay may mean you do not get into a particular course.